emipa606/Blowguns/README.md

 Results are not immediate, but over time the tranquilizing properties of the dart will cause the target to slowly go temporarily blind and paralyzed.
 The effects can last anywhere from 12 to 16 hours.

-The rate and cap of each toxin&apos;s severity is determined by the body size/meat amount of your target, as well as how many darts hit your target.
+The rate and cap of each toxin's severity is determined by the body size/meat amount of your target, as well as how many darts hit your target.
-You&apos;ll find this information useful if you ever find yourself wanting to tranquilize an elephant or thrumbo.
+You'll find this information useful if you ever find yourself wanting to tranquilize an elephant or thrumbo.

 NEW - Antivenom